dmitriz/cpsfy/README.md

-Our main motivation for dealing with CPS functions is to enhance the power of common coding patterns into a single unified abstraction, which can capture the advantages typically associated with Promises vs callbacks.
+Our main motivation for dealing with CPS functions is to enhance the power of common coding patterns into a single unified abstraction, which can capture the advantages typically regarded for Promises over callbacks.

-In the [introductory section on Promises](http://exploringjs.com/es6/ch_promises.html#sec_introduction-promises) of his wonderful book [Exploring ES6](http://exploringjs.com/es6/), [Dr. Axel Rauschmayer](http://dr-axel.de/) collected a list of advantages of Promises over callbacks, that we would like to consider here in the light of CPS functions and explain how, in our view, the latters can enjoy the same advantages.
+In the [introductory section on Promises](http://exploringjs.com/es6/ch_promises.html#sec_introduction-promises) of his wonderful book [Exploring ES6](http://exploringjs.com/es6/), [Dr. Axel Rauschmayer](http://dr-axel.de/) collected a list of advantages of Promises over callbacks, that we would like to consider here in the light of the CPS functions and explain how, in our view, the latters can enjoy the same advantages.

 ## Returning results